BeeBeeBethC/The-Gardening-Club/README.md

 - Best Practices scored 100
 - SEO scored 100.

-To improve the performance score, I would need to further optimize the images selected and used within the website.
+To improve the performance score, I would need to further optimize the images selected.

 ## Unfixed bugs

 ## Deployment

+local development - Fork/Clone

     The Gardening Club was deployed to Github pages.
 The steps I took to do this are as follows below: